vishalbelsare/PoU-Manifold/README.md

 2. [Six charts of the S^2 manifold](images/charts.png)

 ## Evaluation:
 We have reported the *Average test loss*, *Average training loss*, *MSE* and *Standard Deviation*. *Average test loss* comes out to be ~0.20.
-We have used holdout method for evaluating the results.
+We have used k-fold cross validation method for evaluating the results where we set k = 10.
+The average error is computed across all 'k' trials.